-Four decades ago ABBA released what many to be one of their greatest compostions.
+Four decades ago ABBA released what many regard to be one of their greatest compositions.
 Dancing Queen?
 Too predictable.
 S.O.S?
-Too early, girly The Winner Take It All?
+Too early, girly.
+The Winner Take It All?
 Too late, Kate.
 The record I’m talking about is Knowing Me, Knowing You.
 A-ha!
-The third and final single from the Swedish quartet’s appropriately titled Arrival album (being their first studio set to top the charts), it was released on 14th September, 1977.
+The third and final single from the Swedish quartet’s appropriately titled Arrival album (being their first studio set to top the charts), it was released on 14th February, 1977.

 A song of heartache and mistrust released on Valentine’s Day?
 Now that’s what I call ennui.
 Knowing Me, Knowing You is the first of the Nordic Fab Four’s great wintry epics of grown-up heartbreak and the depressed resignation that things, actually, might not get better.
 As with their previous singular outing, Money Money Money, the track is one Frida’s infrequent star turns, though her first verse performance is a trifle wobbly.
 Never mind, Agnetha (the blonde one with the sexy bum-bum) nearly steals it with her seductive spectral whispers, and Benny keyboards hit the glacial grandeur they’re aiming for.